someparty/someparty/source/articles/2023-10-23-the-game-we-never-win.html.markdown

 The record carries a dedication to Carl Helm, the band's founding drummer who performed as Cups Von Helm.
 He passed away in the summer of this year.

 American Devices launch the new single with a show this Thursday at Montreal's Sala Rossa.
 There, they'll share the stage with the aggressively erratic art-punk duo [Crabe](https://crabe.bandcamp.com/), with whom the band recently paired on the song "2020."
-That collaboration appeared on the CRABE's newly released LP *Visite du temple inné* (a guest-packed set that also features Annie-Claude Deschênes of [Duchess Says](https://duchesssays.bandcamp.com/), [Belle Grand Fille](https://www.bellegrandfille.com/), [N.NAO](https://nnao.bandcamp.com), [Simone Provencher](https://simoneprovencher.bandcamp.com) of [VICTIME](https://victimelol.bandcamp.com/), and [Hubert Lenoir](https://hubertlenoir.bandcamp.com/)).
+That collaboration appeared on CRABE's newly released LP *Visite du temple inné* (a guest-packed record that also features Annie-Claude Deschênes of [Duchess Says](https://duchesssays.bandcamp.com/), [Belle Grand Fille](https://www.bellegrandfille.com/), [N.NAO](https://nnao.bandcamp.com), [Simone Provencher](https://simoneprovencher.bandcamp.com) of [VICTIME](https://victimelol.bandcamp.com/), and [Hubert Lenoir](https://hubertlenoir.bandcamp.com/)).
 Rick Trembles shared some background on their pairing on Instagram, revealing:

 >"[CRABE] asked us to come up with several separate riff cycles & then recorded us playing them!
 They also asked me to make up a French story I could narrate over the end!
 Then they mixed everything together & sang over it, creating THIS monster!
 And the cherr(ies) on top?
 Not only are we gonna interpret this thing live at the launch of our vinyls... but so are Crabe!
 Three interpretations in one night!
 The vinyl version that never existed live, then two different live versions!
 DO NOT MISS!"